-Recording of results in the Ministry's own-check computer application The data and information collected on holdings where own checks are performed (Annex OWN CHECK sampling), and the laboratory results will be recorded in the computer application of the Salmonella National Control Programme https://servicio.mapa.gob.es/.
+The data and information obtained from holdings where own checks are performed (Own-check Sampling Annex) and the laboratory results shall be recorded using the computer application for the National Programme for the Control of Salmonella https://servicio.mapa.gob.es/

 The results of the own-check samples must be recorded in the own-check application, together with the required accompanying data, within one month of the laboratory analysis result being obtained; the results must be obtained within 15 days of the sampling, on average, except in exceptional circumstances.
-All the data in the sampling annex must be duly completed because if any information is missing, the samples cannot be entered in the application.
-All the samples and information relating to sampled flocks which are not entered in the Ministry's applications (official control and own check) will not be valid in the context of the SNCP.
-However, where there is a positive test result for Salmonella, given its significance for public health, it must be notified as specified in the SNCP.
+All the data from the sampling annex must be properly filled in because it will not be possible to record the samples in the application if any data are missing.
+All the samples and data referring to the flocks sampled (official controls and own checks) that are not recorded in the Ministry's applications will not be valid for the purposes of the PNCS.
+Nevertheless, any positive result for Salmonella, which is considered to have public health significance, must be notified as laid down in the PNCS.